Eoin-Murphy/New-Library-Frontend/README.md

 - A student can loan many books at the same time.
 - If a student tries to load a book currently loaned to another student their request is rejected.
 - There is no time limit on loans and/or late fees.
+- Deleting a loan should not delete either Book or Student
+- Book/Student CRUD is not part of the assignment

 # Dev Progress: